As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Are wine fridges expensive to run?
-Wine fridges also referred to as wine coolers or refrigerators, are not incredibly expensive to run if you follow rules of efficiency.
-If used efficiently and to match the number of bottles you have, large units will cost upwards of $100 per year while small ones sit around $40 in electricity.
+Wine fridges, also referred to as wine coolers or refrigerators, are not incredibly expensive to run if you follow the rules of efficiency.
+If used efficiently and to match the number of bottles you have, large units will cost upwards of $100 per year, while small ones sit around $40 in electricity.

-These are cases when wine fridges can be expensive to run:
+These are some of the cases when wine fridges can be expensive to run:

 - Using thermoelectric technology for large fridges or in hot weather

 - Using compressor technology with very few bottles

 - Putting a wine fridge up against a wall